 - 1. Start Windows. - 2.
-When Windows detects your ASUS AGP-V7100 series graphics card, the New Hardware Found dialog box appears. - 3.
+When Windows detects your ASUS graphics card, the New Hardware Found dialog box appears. - 3.
 Click Driver from disk provided by hardware manufacturer. - 4.
-When Setup prompts you for the location of the driver, type D:\WIN9x to direct Setup to the INF file and then click Finish to install the driver.
+When Setup prompts you for the location of the driver, type D:\WIN9xME to direct Setup to the